Consistent treatment of rapidity divergence in soft-collinear effective theory: Introduction

 \section{Introduction}

 Effective field theories enable us to understand important physics by extracting relevant ingredients and disregarding the unnecessary remainder.
-Soft-collinear effective theory (SCET) \cite{Bauer:2000ew,Bauer:2000yr,Bauer:2001yt} is an effective theory for QCD, which is appropriate for high-energy processes with energetic particles immersed in the background of soft particles.
+Soft-collinear effective theory (SCET) \cite{Bauer:2000ew,Bauer:2000yr,Bauer:2001yt,Bauer:2002nz} is an effective theory for QCD, which is appropriate for high-energy processes with energetic particles immersed in the background of soft particles.
 We pick up the collinear and soft modes to describe high-energy processes, and all the other modes are either integrated out or neglected.
 The degrees of freedom in the effective theory are classified by the phase spaces they reside in.

-Since there are various modes in different phase spaces in SCET, it possesses an additional divergence known as the rapidity divergence~\cite{Chiu:2011qc,Chiu:2012ir} as well as the traditional ultraviolet (UV) and infrared (IR) divergences.
-A boundary in the phase space is introduced to separate collinear and soft modes, and it is the origin of the divergence by constraining these modes in different phase spaces.
-In full QCD, there is no rapidity divergence because all the phase space is taken into account without any constraint.
+Since there are various modes in different phase spaces in SCET, it possesses an additional divergence known as the rapidity divergence~\cite{Chiu:2011qc,Chiu:2012ir} in addition to the traditional ultraviolet (UV) and infrared (IR) divergences.
+A boundary in the phase space to separate collinear and soft modes results in the rapidity divergence because these modes are constrained in different phase spaces.
+In full QCD, there is no rapidity divergence because there is no kinematic constraint.
 Therefore in SCET there may be rapidity divergence in each sector, but when we sum over all the contributions from different sectors, there should be no rapidity divergence.
 This is a good consistency check for the effective theory.
-In this respect, the rapidity divergence seems to be an artifact in SCET by dissecting the phase space, but it gives a richer structure of the effective theory and we can obtain deeper understanding of underlying physics.
+In this respect, the rapidity divergence seems to be an artifact in SCET by dissecting the phase space, which disappears in the total contribution.
+But it gives a richer structure of the effective theory and we can obtain deeper understanding of underlying physics.

 Here we consider a system of the collinear and soft modes with the same offshellness, in which they are distinguished by their rapidities.
 The soft modes have small rapidity, while the collinear modes have large rapidity.
 For the factorization into the soft and collinear parts in SCET, the central idea is to apply the conventional effective theory approach that is widely used for separating long- and short-distance physics.